Lynyrd Skynyrd and Neil Young

 From the book Freebirds: The Lynyrd Skynyrd Story by Marley Brant:

-"We thought Neil was shooting all the ducks in order to kill one or two," Ronnioe told Rolling Stone magazine regarding the creation of the answer song.
+"We thought Neil was shooting all the ducks in order to kill one or two," Ronnie told Rolling Stone magazine regarding the creation of the answer song.
 The band felt that Young's lyrical content was representative of the shortsighted "Yankee" belief that all Southern men should be held accountable for the verbalizations and actions of a racist minority.

 While the rebuttal was heartfelt, Skynyrd held Neil Young in high regard for his musical achievementts and they weren't intending to start a feud of any kind.
 "Neil is amazing, wonderful... a superstar," said Van Zant.
 "I showed the verse to Ed King and asked him what Neil might think.
 Ed said he'd dig it; he'd be laughing at it."
 Ed King says that the tune was not so much a direct attack on Young but just a good regional song.